 - Average Hourly Wage for Teens: $10.03/hour.
 Wow was this number difficult to track down.
 I eventually ended up calling the Bureau of Labor Statistics, who confirmed that they do not break this number down by demographics.

 - Average Salary for Teens (16-19): $460/week.
 This is for full-time wage and salary earners.

 Alright, now that you’ve got a bit of guidance to help your teen fill out their current or future budget, let’s look at sample budget templates for teens.

 1. MoneyandStuff.info’s Sample Budget Template for Teenagers

 Here’s a sample monthly budget for teens.

 Psst: does your teen not have a job?
 Click on MoneyandStuff.info’s sample budget template for kids, which shows an allowance example instead of a job example.

-You'll want to use these kid's budget worksheets within your allowance system.
-Don't worry if “system” sounds like a pipe dream compared to how you're giving an allowance right now.
-I've got you covered with my free One-Page Allowance Plan.
+You’ll want to use these kid’s budget worksheets within your allowance system.
+Don’t worry if “system” sounds like a pipe dream compared to how you’re giving an allowance right now.
+I’ve got you covered with this article on how to give your child an allowance.

 Latest posts by Amanda L. Grossman (see all)

 - 14 Christmas Activities for High School Students (they’ll Actually Find Cool) - December 1, 2023